The Common Program of the People's Republic of China 1949-1954

 Article 40 of the Common Program

+In 1953 nationwide campaign reviewed specifically tax collectors.
+In identifying taxpayers, the government made use of several methods: the existing guild structure made identifying taxpayers easy.
+However, this method had its weaknesses, so, neighbourhood organisations replaced the guilds after 1952.
 "In areas such as Manchuria where land reform had already been completed, grain taxes went up to support a national mobilization effort.
-Until the end of the war in 1953, grain taxes in Manchuria were as high as fifteen-twenty percent of total crop yield depending on the area and local conditions.208" In 1952 all local surtaxes in the agricultural tax system are abolished.
+Until the end of the war in 1953, grain taxes in Manchuria were as high as fifteen-twenty percent of total crop yield depending on the area and local conditions.208"

 According to Hou (2008), tax collection during the early 1950s presented a complex and multifaceted challenge.
 Variations were observed across different years and Regions, as well as in the implementation of tax regulations.
 Prior to 1952, the agricultural tax was theoretically collected based on a fixed base, although the specific rate differed annually, being adjusted according to the party's requirements.
 The determination of the "should-be normal yield" (Changnian yingchan liang) for each household's land involved a democratic discussion among peasants, taking into account factors such as the amount of cultivated land, soil fertility, planting practices, and average harvests.
 The locally ratified figure served as the basis for determining the portion of this base number that households paid in agricultural tax each year.
 The tax rate ranged from 15 percent to 25 percent, depending on the specific year.
 Interestingly, the actual crop yield played a relatively minor role in determining the amount of taxes paid by peasants.
 Consequently, regardless of the claimed high yields of their land, peasants were not obligated to pay more than the predetermined fixed amount.